TURA-Protocol/auxillary/README.md

 ## Integration with TURA Core

-This auxiliary repository is designed to work in tandem with the [TURA Core repository](https://github.com/TURA-protocol/tura-core).
+This auxiliary repository is designed to work in tandem with the [TURA Core repository](https://github.com/TURA-protocol/core).
 Ensure you have the latest version of both repositories when working on the TURA protocol.

-## Documentation

-For detailed documentation on each component, please visit our [official documentation site](https://docs.tura-protocol.com).

-## Contact

-For any queries related to the auxiliary components or support, please reach out to us at auxiliary@tura-protocol.com or join our [Discord community](https://discord.gg/turaprotocol).

 ## Disclaimer